andrewauclair/micro-task/design.md

 # micro-task Design Document

+This document defines the design for the micro-task command line interface task tracker. micro-task has been designed to track developer tasks in great detail.
+The developer can group their tasks into lists and groups, they can define projects with features and milestones to further group their tasks.
+With these projects, features and milestones they can define when their tasks are due and ensure that they are working on the most pressing data.

+What follows is a detailed design of micro-task and its many features and commands.

 ## 1. Considerations
 #### 1.1 Assumptions
 micro-task requires a Java VM of at least Java 14 installed.